michiganaerospace/mathtools/README.md

 >
 > OUTPUT
 >   - **```d2B — array_like```**: An ```nb_samples x nb_bases``` array.
 The
->     columns of the array are the Fourier series basis vectors.
+>     columns of the array are the second derivatives of the Fourier series
+>     basis vectors.

 <a name="legendre"></a>